-The weight provided in the Jayco literature for your camper is based on standard equipment on that particular model and are "dry" (i.e. no liquids or cargo).
+The weight provided in the Jayco literature for your travel trailer is based on standard equipment on that particular model and is "dry" (i.e. no liquids or cargo).
 Remember that any options or personal cargo added must be subtracted from the available cargo capacity.
-Never exceed the gross vehicle weight rating of your camper.
+Never exceed the gross vehicle weight rating of your travel trailer.